-Last August I had to cut out all kinds of foods in an effort to get some of my gut inflammation under control.
+Once upon a time I had to cut out oh so many foods in an effort to get some of my gut inflammation under control.
 As I result, I had to get very creative with what I was eating in an effort to make sure that I was meeting all my nutritional requirements.

 One food I had to cut out was pumpkin.
 You know that was painful for me as I am a pumpkin freak!
 I also had to cut out all dairy and eggs so that made my usual Paleo baking efforts null and void.